terkelg/yeezify/README.md

 ###About
 Sick of your Facebook friends?
 News getting you down?
-Yeezify is a bookmarklet that changes every image on a webpage to one of Kanye West.
+Yeezify is a bookmarklet and browser extension that changes every image on a webpage to one of Kanye West.

 ###How To Install
 * Select all of the code from [the bookmarklet file](https://github.com/terkelg/yeezify/blob/master/bookmarklet.js) and drag it/copy it to your bookmarks bar.